appleparan/copier-modern-ml/README.md

 ```
 ├── LICENSE            <- Open-source license if one is chosen
 ├── README.md          <- The top-level README for developers using this project.
+├── mkdocs.yml         <- mkdocs-material configuration file.
+├── pyproject.toml     <- Project configuration file with package metadata for
+│                         {{ project_slug }} and configuration for tools like ruff
+├── requirements.lock       <- The requirements lock file for reproducing the production environment, e.g.
+│                              generated with `rye sync`
+├── requirements-dev.lock   <- The requirements lock file for reproducing the development environment, e.g.
+│                              generated with `rye sync`
 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.